Tips for caring for your cat's litter box

 The smell of our cat's urine and feces can be very unpleasant.
 If you don't know where to start, here are some tips recommended by the Arquivet team:

-- Choosing the right litter: There are several types, and you're probably wondering which is the best cat litter.
-The truth is, there's no single option.
+2. Choosing the right sand: There are several types and you're probably wondering which is the best cat litter.
+The truth is, there isn't just one option.
 However, it's worth noting that clumping cat litter works especially well for odor control.
-Other options, such as scented litter or silica sand , which absorb liquids very well, are also a safe bet, thus avoiding unpleasant scents.
+Other options such as scented sands or silica sands, which absorb liquids very well, will also be a safe bet, thus avoiding unpleasant scents.
 Keep in mind that a premium cat litter will always be a good ally in these cases.

-- Use covered or self-cleaning litter boxes: Enclosed litter boxes allow for effective odor control, as the cat defecates or urinates in a more covered area, thus eliminating the risk of odors spreading throughout the room.
-There are also self-cleaning litter boxes, which make cleaning much easier by directing your cat's solid waste into a plastic bag, usually located at the bottom.
+3. Use covered or self-cleaning litter boxes: Closed litter boxes allow for effective odor control, as the cat defecates or urinates in a more covered area, thus eliminating the risk of odors spreading throughout the room.
+There are also self-cleaning litter boxes, which make cleaning much easier by removing the cat's solid waste from the litter box and placing it in a plastic bag, usually located at the bottom.

-- Change the litter frequently: If you change the litter often, you're less likely to experience this type of problem.
-If you leave the litter in the litter box for too long, it will lose its absorbent and odor-controlling effectiveness, as the material degrades more frequently and over time.
+4. Change the litter frequently: If you change the litter frequently, you're less likely to experience this type of problem.
+If you leave the litter in the box for too long, it will lose its absorbent and odor-controlling effectiveness, as the material degrades more frequently and over time.
 You can try changing the litter at least once every two weeks, and if the problem still persists, reduce the time to once a week.

 How to recycle cat litter?